TahereTaha/webserv42/temp_todo_list.md

 	- text
 	- number

+- [ ] set up the server
+	- [ ] open the diferent sokets.
+		- [x] get all the diferent sockets.
+		- [ ] initialize them onem by one.
+			- [ ] modify the soket constructor to recive a struct sockaddr.
+		- [ ] make all the sockets stored on a map.
+- [ ] run the server.

 - [ ] web server
 	- [x] read the arguments.
 	- [ ] parse the file.